mampfes/hacs_waste_collection_schedule/README.md

 *(list) (required)*

-List of sources.
-For a list of possible values per source see [Source Configuration Variables](#source-configuration-variables).
+List of service providers (waste collectors).
+See [Source Configuration Variables](#source-configuration-variables) for a list of available configuration variables.

 **fetch_time**